The Writer's Corner

 from the south.”

-this hill to see if we’ll have them in our sight from this
+this hill to see if we’ll have them in our sight from this side.

-some trees.

 He’s facing south like Carl said.
-He’s got 2 other men with
+He’s got 2 other men with him.

-how are we going to do this?
+going to do this?
 As soon as they begin shooting, my Pa and

 away but Mark followed him.